-717 Massachusetts.
-(2001) Non-contributing
+717 Massachusetts. (c.
+1871; altered c.
+2001) Non-contributing

-This new two-part commercial block building has a brick veneer on the upper story, with two windows set within elaborate surrounds having projecting entablature lintels, a dentil band, and wrought iron balconies.
+A second story has been added to this former one-story building, making it a two-part commercial block building.
+It has a brick veneer on the upper story, with two windows set within elaborate surrounds having projecting entablature lintels, a dentil band, and wrought iron balconies.
 There is a wide overhanging cornice with brackets and dentil band, and a stone plaque with "2001."
-The first story has a recessed entry with double doors, flanking display windows, and transoms -- all set within a wood frame.
+The first story has a recessed entry with double doors, flanking display windows, and transoms -- all set within a wood frame. [xxx note: check building permit to see if entirely new construction or alteration]